 - 1. Proof of age includes, but is not limited to, the following documents:

 - a.
 Child's birth certificate;

 - b.
 Child's baptismal record;

 - c.
 Passport;

 - d.
 Court documents; and

 - e.
 Medical records.

 - 2. Proof of current address includes, but is not limited to, any two of the following documents:

 - a.
 Current utility bills;

 - b.
 Illinois driver's license or State of Illinois identification card;

 - c.
 Deed:

 - d.
 Employer identification card;

 - e.
 MediPlan/Medicaid Card;

 - f.
-Voter registration card:
+Voter registration card;

 - g.
 Court documents;

 - h.
 Illinois Department of Public Aid card;

 - i.
 Stamped United States Post Office change of address form; and

 - j.
-Illinois state aid check/social security check.
+Illinois state aid check/social security check; and

 - k.
 Other identification card issued by a federal or state agency or foreign government consulate, such as a Matricula Consular.

-If the person enrolling a student fails to provide a certified copy of the student's birth certificate as proof of student age document, the school shall provide notice by certified mail that within thirty (30) days, he/she must provide:
+If the person enrolling a student fails to provide a proof of student age document, the school shall provide notice by certified mail that within thirty (30) days, he/she must provide: